You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 2. “Stairs are obviously a no-go.
 Zigzag ramps need enough space to turn a wheelchair around, including at the entrance and exit.”
 Turning radius for a wheelchair user is 150 cm (50 in.).

 3. “Ask questions.
 That’s biggest thing you can do.
 Increase your knowledge on accessibility and do what you can to progressively make changes.
-And we’re not talking big astronomical changes—any small step towards a universal design is the way to .”
+And we’re not talking big astronomical changes—any small step towards a universal design is the way to go.”

 Accessible tourism is more than a competitive advantage